mikekistler/aspnet-openapi-examples/README.md

 Response definitions can set using any of the following approaches:
 - a `Produces` extension method on the endpoint
 - a `ProducesResponseType` attribute on the route handler
-- by returning `TypedResults` from the route handler
+- define the route handler return type to be one or more `TypedResults`

 See [Describe response types] in the .NET documentation for more information.